 Today I’ve used this very specifically and I’ve focused on a point only 12 weeks in the future.
-Just doing the exercise; writing down my my worksheet then please subscribe to SheLovesLifeOver50 so you won’t miss out on more of my tips and tools in future posts.)
+Just doing the exercise; writing down my aspirations, has made me realise how powerful this change will be.
+(You can download the worksheet here).

 3. My Vision Board